Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 The above design retains the original four types from earlier, but organizes them in a hierarchical structure rather than a flat one.
 This is possible to achieve because C# allows type definitions to be nested within each other, even if they are generic.

 In fact, **types contained within generics are special because they also gain access to the type arguments specified on their parent**.
-It allows us to put `WithResponse<TRes>` inside `WithRequest<TReq>` and use both `TReq` and `TRes` to define the `ExecuteAsync` method.
+It allows us to put `WithResponse<TRes>` inside `WithRequest<TReq>` and use both `TReq` and `TRes` to define the inner `ExecuteAsync` method.

-Functionally, the approach shown above and the one from earlier are exactly the same.
-However, the structure employed here completely eliminates the discoverability issues, while still offering the same level of flexibility.
+Functionally, the approach shown above and the one from earlier are identical.
+However, the unconventional structure employed here completely eliminates the discoverability issues, while still offering the same level of flexibility.

-Now, if the user wanted to implement an endpoint, they would do it like this:
+Now, if the user wanted to implement an endpoint, they would be able to do it like this:

 ```csharp
 public class MyEndpoint